 |SOCI 105C||Introduction to Sociology||3||0||3|

-- Personal interview with Department Chair and/or faculty member may be required.
+- Personal interview with department chair and/or faculty member

 - A criminal record check is required of all students before all clinical experiences in the schools.